khawkins98/EMBL-Gutenberg-grid/embl-grid/README.md

+# embl-grid for WordPress

+A simple Gutenberg plugin to implement the [EMBL Grid for the Visual Framework 2.0](https://dev.beta.embl.org/guidelines/visual-framework/dev-docs/components/detail/embl-grid.html).

+## How?

+This adds a block to Gutenberg that allows you to:

+- specify which EMBL Grid variant to use
+- inside this block, child block can be added

+## Developing this plugin
-This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

-Below you will find some information on how to run scripts.
+Bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block); below you will find some information on how to run scripts.

->You can find the most recent version of this guide [here](https://github.com/ahmadawais/create-guten-block).

 ## 👉  `npm start`
 - Use to compile and run the block in development mode.